 For those trying to overcome the effects of drug and alcohol abuse, NAD+ therapy helps their bodies metabolize toxins from their systems, a process that’s co-opted by NAD+ deficiency.
 Addictive cravings lessen and withdrawal symptoms subside.

 But you don’t need to be in recovery to benefit from NAD+ therapy.
 While results vary from person to person, you may see changes to conditions such as:

 - Anxiety and depression

 - Cognitive functions

-Overall, NAD therapy limits the effects of chronic stress.
+Overall, NAD+ therapy limits the effects of chronic stress.
 These no longer take the same toll on your body.
-At the Bridgeway Institute, a custom NAD IV treatment regimen designed by Dr. Jeffrey Cox and his team may help you feel increased vigor and vitality.
-Contact the Bridgeway Institute today, by phone or online, to schedule a personal consultation.
+At the Bridgeway Institute, a custom NAD+ IV treatment regimen designed by Dr. Jeffrey Cox and his team may help you feel increased vigor and vitality.
+Contact Bridgeway Institute today to schedule your consultation.